zeroclipboard/jquery.zeroclipboard/README.md

 ZeroClipboard requires the use of Flash Player 10.0.0 or higher.

+See [ZeroClipboard](https://github.com/zeroclipboard/zeroclipboard) for more details about the underlying mechanism.

 ## Getting Started
 Check the [jQuery Plugins Registry](http://plugins.jquery.com/zeroclipboard/) for the latest published version of this plugin!